Park Place (Barrie): Cannabis cultivation

 the operation was undertaken by Robert DeRosa, brother of landowner Vince DeRosa, claiming to run two companies called Ontario Pallet and Barrie Fish.
 In addition to the Molsons plant, there was a building on Highway 11 in Oro-Medonte Township, and a third building in St. Catharines, Ontario.

 During the undercover operation, Robert also described plans to ship cocaine from Colombia to Canada hidden inside fish.
 He was later tracked down and arrested in Cuba.
-Robert was sentenced to seven years in prison, and claimed his brother knew nothing of the marijuana operation.
+Robert was sentenced to seven years in prison, and claimed his brother knew nothing of the cannabis operation.
 Robert's wife Bernice Laan, and 18-year-old son also faced charges.
 Charges were dropped against another man, Daniel Moore.
 Drago Dolic, also involved, was already serving 27 years in prison in Louisiana.
 12 employees were also charged during the bust.

 After sale of the plant, legal proceedings followed concerning Vince's rights to the money from the sale.
 Prosecutors alleged that a seizure of the property, along with Robert's home in Phelpston, Ontario was justified under organized crime laws.
 Vince eventually won rights to the $4 million in proceeds from the sale, in 2014.

 Shopping centre

-On October 31, 2006 commercial real estate developers North American Acquisition Inc (NAA), a subsidiary of North American Development Group, LLC (NADG) won an Ontario Municipal Board (OMB) appeal of a rezoning application that had been previously denied by the City of Barrie to rezone the Park Place lands from general industrial to business park zones, and general commercial or mixed employment.
+On October 31, 2006, commercial real estate developers North American Acquisition Inc (NAA), a subsidiary of North American Development Group, LLC (NADG) won an Ontario Municipal Board (OMB) appeal of a rezoning application that had been previously denied by the City of Barrie to rezone the Park Place lands from general industrial to business park zones, and general commercial or mixed employment.

-The City of Barrie had opposed NAA's rezoning application on the basis that it would use a large portion of the City's scarce industrial lands, yet only contribute low-wage retail jobs to the local economy.
+The City of Barrie had opposed NAA's rezoning application on the basis that it would use a large portion of the city's scarce industrial lands, yet only contribute low-wage retail jobs to the local economy.

 In 2002, the Park Place designs described a car-free, pedestrian-focused outdoor commercial centre hosting hotels, an IMAX cinema, and landscaping.

 After the OMB appeal, development began instead with a box store concept, blamed by developer Terry Coughlin on the 2008 economic downturn: "We're not going to get those fashion-type stores we thought originally.
 A lot aren't doing too well and they’re working in outlet mode.
 They’re all going down to Cookstown. ...
 We're not going to become a fashion centre, even though it was a good idea in 2002 when we started."

-The discrepancy between the plans and the development angered many citizens, including then-mayor Rob Hamilton who described the development as "another mall like all the other malls, all asphalt and cars and hard objects.
-There'll be no landscaping and none of this warm and fuzzy stuff that it was portrayed as being.
-Not even close."